Gas holder: Dry-seal-type gas holder

 Dry-seal gas holders have a static cylindrical shell, within which a piston rises and falls.
 As it moves, a grease seal, tar/oil seal or a sealing membrane which is rolled out and in from the piston keeps the gas from escaping.
-The MAN (Maschinenfabrik Augsburg-Nürnberg AG) was introduced in 1915: it was polygonal and used a tar/oil seal.
-The Klonne dry seal gas holder was circular: it used a grease seal.
+The MAN type (by Maschinenfabrik Augsburg-Nürnberg AG) was introduced in 1915: it was polygonal and used a tar/oil seal.
+The Klonne dry seal gas holder was circular and used a grease seal.
 The dry-seal Wiggins gasholder was patented in 1952: it used a flexible curtain that was suspended from the piston.
-The largest low-pressure gas Holder built was the Klonne gas holder built in 1938 in Gelsenkirchen.
+The largest low-pressure gas holder built was the Klonne gas holder built in 1938 in Gelsenkirchen.
 It was 147 m high and 80 m in diameter, which gave it a capacity of 594000 m3.
 There was a MAN type, built in 1934 in Chicago with a capacity of 566000 m3.